hiro-otsuka/AVR_MusicBox/README.md

 # AVR_MusicBox
-This is an open source program that implemants a music box and PCM Player by AVR microcontroller.
+This is an open source program that implemants a music box and PCM Player on AVR microcontroller.
-This program can play 3 channeled  MML score, or monaural/8bit/8KHz sampled PCM.
+This program can play 3 parted score(MML: Music Macro Language), or monaural/8bit/8KHz sampled PCM.
 The score or the PCM data must be stored in EEPROM that connected by I2C.
 Details are wrote in Japanese.